SCBMBON/bon-website-2020/bootstrap/data/overview/index.md

     </style>
     <!-- close this div below the point where you want these style rules to apply, eg, bottom of the page. -->

-         <h1>SBC MBON Data Management Overview</h1>
+         <h1>SCB MBON Data Management Overview</h1>

  <h2>Processing Pipeline</h2>
-<p>For planning and tracking progress, SBC MBON's data workflows are arranged by stage.
+<p>For planning and tracking progress, SCB MBON's data workflows are arranged by stage.
 Processing stages, "Raw", "Cleaned" and "Standarized metadata", are based on the generic workflow created by the MBON data managers (MBON DMAC, 2016), and shown on the left in Figure 1.
 These stages generally refer to the amount of formal metadata available, and the degree to which data and metadata have been prepared for inclusion in a pubic repository.
-SBC MBON data are currently published as "Cleaned".
+SCB MBON data are currently published as "Cleaned".
 For some tables and their attributes, metadata will advance to "Standardized" after a) our table attributes have been mapped to appropriate external dictionaries (e.g., Darwin Core), and b) the EML specification handles semantic information.
 These conditions are both expected to be met during 2017 (e.g., the release of EML 2.2).</p>

 <p><img src="../../img/data/1_MBON_data_stages_SBCMBON.png" width="auto"/></p>

 <p><strong>Figure 1.
 Generic MBON data processing workflow.
-SBC MBON currently are "Cleaned" with "Standardized" expected for some tables/attributes by the end of 2017 (red arrows).
+SCB MBON currently are "Cleaned" with "Standardized" expected for some tables/attributes by the end of 2017 (red arrows).
 The repository is indicated by gold oval.
 From: MBON DMAC.
 2016.
 Data management alignment, Workshop report.</strong></p>

  <h2>Repositories Submissions</h2>
-<p>SBC MBON contributes all cleaned (curated) datasets to a public repository which supports DOIs, metadata and data immutability, and dataset versioning.
+<p>SCB MBON contributes all cleaned (curated) datasets to a public repository which supports DOIs, metadata and data immutability, and dataset versioning.
 We reduce redundant contributions by using federated systems that link multiple repositories a priori.
-The repository of the Environmental Data Initiative (EDI, <a href="http://environmentaldatainitiative.org">http://environmentaldatainitiative.org</a>) is a member node of the DataONE federation (<a href="http://dataone.org">http://dataone.org</a>), and so contributing there ensures that SBC MBON data can be found alongside data from other DataONE member nodes (with all available through a single API).
+The repository of the Environmental Data Initiative (EDI, <a href="http://environmentaldatainitiative.org">http://environmentaldatainitiative.org</a>) is a member node of the DataONE federation (<a href="http://dataone.org">http://dataone.org</a>), and so contributing there ensures that SCB MBON data can be found alongside data from other DataONE member nodes (with all available through a single API).
 NODC (NCEI division) is already a DataONE member node and AOOS and GCOOS are developing member node capabililty.
 Further, DataONE already supports Darwin Core, and is exploring indexing by GBIF, two features that will facilitate data flow to OBIS. </p>
-<p>SBC MBON maintains a catalog of its datasets in public repositories: <a href="../catalog/">SBC MBON Data catalog</a>.</p>
+<p>SCB MBON maintains a catalog of its datasets in public repositories: <a href="../catalog/">SCB MBON Data catalog</a>.</p>

      <h2>Dataset Packaging </h2>
-    <p>SBC MBON datasets are classified according to their metadata needs (A, B or C).
+    <p>SCB MBON datasets are classified according to their metadata needs (A, B or C).
 Because the EDI repository and DataONE support versioning, metadata and data can be enhanced in future revisions.
       </p>

 <dl>